ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 GitHub provides the following:

-1. _Version control_ for free and open-source software and other digital assets
+1. {term}`Version control` for free and open-source software and other digital assets
-1. Project _discussion forums_
+1. Project discussion forums
-1. _DevOps_ tools to facilitate building and testing software
+1. {term}`DevOps` tools to facilitate building and testing software
-1. _Bug_ reporting, patching, and tracking
+1. {term}`Bug` reporting, patching, and tracking
-1. _Documentation_ hosting
+1. {term}`Documentation` hosting
-1. An environment that fosters _collaboration_
+1. An environment that fosters collaboration

 Although GitHub can host any digital asset, the most common use case for GitHub is for individuals or organizations to house {term}`repositories <repository>` of software.